kimpenn/PIVOT/README.md

  * URL 'http://xxx.tgz': status was '404 Not Found'
    * Call `chooseCRANmirror()` to select another CRAN mirror.

+ * "Maximum DLL loaded error".
+Unfortunately current R only permits maximum of 100 loaded DLLs.
+This issue will be fixed with the release of the developmental version of R (See https://stackoverflow.com/questions/36974206/error-maximal-number-of-dlls-reached).

+ For now, we suggest only load necessary modules when launching PIVOT.
+If your analysis require entire workflow, consider adding the environmental variable "R_MAX_NUM_DLLS=150" to .Renviron file located at "/Library/Frameworks/R.framework/Resources/etc"(MacOs); or .bash_profile with "export R_MAX_NUM_DLLS=150" (Linux).

  * 'SingleCellExperiment' package cannot be correctly installed
     * Please update your bioconductor to the latest version (>=3.6) and retry installation using the following command: